withinthevacuum/W8W_JukeBox/README.md

     </p>
     <br>
     <p>
-        This project brought to you by Decent Agency in collaboration with Decent Smart Homes.
-Decent JukeBox is one of the many ways to play around with Web3 after the work is done and home is in codified order.
+        This project brought to you by Decent Agency in collaboration with Decent Production and Decent Smart Homes.
+Decent JukeBox is one of the many ways to play around with the increased agency inherent in Web3 - after the work is done and home is in codified order, of course.
         <br>
         <a href="https://www.mintme.com/token/DecentSmartHomes" target="_blank">Decent Smart Homes on MintMe</a>
     </p>